dmjio/miso/README.md

 **Miso** is a small, production-ready, component-oriented, [isomorphic](http://nerds.airbnb.com/isomorphic-javascript-future-web-apps/) [Haskell](https://www.haskell.org/) front-end framework for quickly building highly interactive single-page web applications.
 It features a virtual-dom, recursive diffing / patching algorithm, attribute and property normalization, event delegation, event batching, SVG, Server-sent events, Websockets, type-safe [servant](https://haskell-servant.github.io/)-style routing and an extensible Subscription-based subsystem.
 Inspired by [Elm](http://elm-lang.org/) and [React](http://react.dev/). **Miso** is pure by default, but side effects can be introduced into the system via the `Effect` data type. **Miso** makes heavy use of the [GHC Javascript FFI](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/wasm.html#javascript-ffi-in-the-wasm-backend) and therefore has minimal dependencies. **Miso** can be considered a shallow [embedded domain-specific language](https://wiki.haskell.org/Embedded_domain_specific_language) for modern web programming.

 **Miso** supports compilation with both the latest [JavaScript](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/javascript.html) and [WebAssembly](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/wasm.html) backends for [GHC](https://www.haskell.org/ghc/).
-For development with hot-reload, `miso` supports the [jsaddle](https://github.com/ghcjs/jsaddle) package that enables fast iteration of development over a WebSocket with vanilla [GHC](https://www.haskell.org/ghc/).
-Combined with [ghcid](https://github.com/ndmitchell/ghcid) or [ghciwatch](https://github.com/MercuryTechnologies/ghciwatch), your development environment should reload your changes on every file save in your editor of choice.
+For development with hot-reload, `miso` supports the [jsaddle](https://github.com/ghcjs/jsaddle) package that enables fast iteration of development using WebSockets).
+Combined with [ghcid](https://github.com/ndmitchell/ghcid) or [ghciwatch](https://github.com/MercuryTechnologies/ghciwatch), the development environment should update the page on all file changes, using any editor of choice.

 > [!Info]
 > React-style Components are now added to Miso as of version 1.9.
 This has not yet been released, we recommend developing against 'master' if you'd like these latest features